-The ASC will determine NSO eligibility to nominate athletes based on an assessment of NHPSS outcomes and the prioritisation of funding to ensure the right support gets to the right athletes to deliver medal-winning success at future Olympic, Paralympic and Commonwealth Games.
+The ASC will determine NSO eligibility to nominate athletes based on an assessment of the HP2032+ Sport Strategy outcomes and the prioritisation of funding to ensure the right support gets to the right athletes to deliver medal-winning success at future Olympic, Paralympic and Commonwealth Games.

 Changes to dAIS scheme

 The ASC has revised the dAIS scheme to shift more towards identifying and ‘awarding’ athletes who can contribute to performance outcomes at the next pinnacle event, rather than a retrospective ‘reward’ for past performances.
 The dAIS Scheme will align with the National Athlete Categorisation Framework (NACF) to identify, develop and progress athletes along a defined and time limited pathway to the podium.

 Please see dAIS Guidelines for further information regarding the changes.